Poudingue/Fbx2Mitsuba/README.md

 fbx2xml.py does the same from an fbx file.
 Both seem to work well, tell me if there is any problem with the output xml files

-plybuilder exports meshes from the ase scene.
-Does not include texture or vertex normal yet.
+plybuilder exports ply meshes from the ase scene.
+Does not include materials yet.

-asexml2mitsubaxml.py can be used to convert this new xml into a mitsuba scene xml (incomplete, does not include geometry)
+Vertex normal depend on the face calling it, so i created duplicate vertex to store different normals.

-asexml2mitsubaxmlexperimental.py uses the fbx file to extract the radii of different lights.
-Dirty workaround for now.
+In the future, i'll maybe export different meshes for faces concerned by different materials.

-It also uses the files created by plybuilder for the geometry.
+asexml2mitsubaxml.py can be used to create the scene from the xml generated from the fbx and ase, as well as the meshes generated from plybuilder.

-mesh2obj.py doesn't work either, its goal is to export the mesh from ase to obj or ply files.
-Not sure yet which one.
+Right now there are no materials, and may be some bugs.